sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [ ] Experiment with putting tick marks and position _first_ (on top), and consensus and conservation below.

-1. [x] When reading the ocnsensus, I got fooled into thinking that there was an error because I mistook a '.' (low conservation) for a '-'.
-Changed the '.' to an asterisk (`1708304`).
+1. [x] When reading the consensus, I got fooled into thinking that there was an error because I mistook a '.' (low conservation) for a '-'.
+Changed the '.' to an asterisk (`be5cd667`).

 1. [x] Refactor key-handling code in `main.rs` into a separate module. => `src/ui/key_handling.rs`.